Complete logics for elementary team properties: An axiomatization of

 We write $\Gamma\vdash_{\FOT}\phi$ or simply $\Gamma\vdash\phi$, if the sequent $\Gamma\vdash\phi$ is derivable in the system.
 Write $\phi\dashv\vdash\psi$ if $\phi\vdash\psi$ and $\psi\vdash\phi$. \end{defn}

 The weak disjunction $\vvee$ admits the usual introduction and elimination rule, whereas the usual elimination rule is not sound for $\vee$.
 The soundness of the introduction and elimination rule for $\existso$ follows from the equivalence $\existso x\phi\equiv \exists x(\dep(x)\wedge\phi)$.
 The introduction and elimination rule for $\forallo$ have a similar flavor.
-The weak classical negation $\wcn$ admits the classical rules.
+When applying these introduction and elimination rules for the two weak quantifiers $\existso$ and $\forallo$ (e.g., in Proposition \ref{atm_var_prf}\ref{atm_var_prf_vivj}\ref{atm_var_prf_foatm} below), we will often introduce fresh constant symbols $c$, which we assume to be always available. {Our $\forallo$-introduction and $\existso$-elimination rules both have a variable version and a constant version.
+It is possible that one version is actually derivable from the other; we leave it as future work to determine whether this is the case. } The weak classical negation $\wcn$ admits the classical rules.
 The constancy atom introduction rule \consi characterizes the fact that constants or terms formed by constants have constant values.
-The rules \incid, \incpro, \inctr and \inccmp for inclusion atoms were first introduced in \cite{Hannula_fo_ind_13} for first-order independence logic, where the first three rules are known to axiomatize completely the implication problem of inclusion dependencies in database theory \cite{inclusion_dep_CFP_82}.
+The rules \incid, \incpro, \inctr and \inccmp for inclusion atoms were first introduced in \cite{Hannula_fo_ind_13} for first-order independence logic, where the first three rules (i.e., identity, projection and transitivity) are known to axiomatize completely the implication problem of inclusion dependencies in database theory \cite{inclusion_dep_CFP_82}.
+The last rule \inccmp, inclusion atom compression rule, which applies to formulas $\alpha$ without any occurrence of $\wcn$ and inclusion atom only, describes essentially the flatness of such formulas through their interaction with inclusion atoms.
 The two weakening rules \incwcon and \incweo for inclusion atoms extend the length of an inclusion atom.
 These rules for inclusion atoms are also sound if constants are allowed to occur as arguments in inclusion atoms (i.e., to allow inclusion atoms, e.g., of the form $c\mathsf{x}\subseteq v\mathsf{y}$).
 Such more general rules for inclusion atoms are easily derivable in our system, using the fact $\vdash\existso x(x=c)$ (which follows from \consi and \existsoi) and the rules for identity.
-The rules \incwe and \foawe describe the meanings of a negated inclusion atom $\wcn\mathsf{x}\subseteq \mathsf{y}$ and a negated first-order atom $\lambda(\mathsf{x})$ by providing a witness $\mathsf{c}$ for the failure of the atoms.
+The elimination rules \incwe and \foawe describe the meanings of a negated inclusion atom $\wcn\mathsf{x}\subseteq \mathsf{y}$ and a negated first-order atom $\lambda(\mathsf{x})$ by providing a witness $\mathsf{c}$ for the failure of the atoms.
 These two rules are designed for deriving Proposition \ref{atm_var_prf}\ref{atm_var_prf_vivj}\ref{atm_var_prf_foatm} (which are key for the normal form lemma, Lemma \ref{FOT_NF_prf}).
 The rule \incwi simulates the transformation in \Cref{fo2fot}, which will be crucial for the proof of the completeness theorem (\Cref{completeness_fot}).
-How to simplify the rule \incwi is left as future work.